petermcLBL/fftx/README.md

 with the FFTX libraries.
 Two functions are available:

-1.  **FFTX_find_libraries**() : this function finds the FFTX libraries, linker library path, and include file paths and exposes the following variables:
+1.  **FFTX_find_libraries**() : this function finds the FFTX libraries, linker library path, and include file paths, and sets the following variables:

 |CMake Variable Name|Description|
 |:-----|:-----|